mezine/managed_images/app/models/managed_image/README.md

 ## Overview

-We use MangedImage to store images on our file system or in the cloud.
+Use ManagedImage to store images in the cloud or on our file system that can be easily resized and delivered online.

 ManagedImage fills specific needs for our application is not simply reinventing the wheel although it will, necessarily, cover some features that can be found in other image libraries like Paperclip.

 Here are features that ManagedImage provides:

 * Images are  stored in  the local file system or in one of 39 cloud storage provider including Amazon S3
-* Uploaded images are stored in a private directory which is not accessed by users (the originals directory)
+* Uploaded images are stored in a private directory which should not be accessed by users (the originals directory)
-* We show images to users by providing a URL to a variant.
+* Images are displayed to users by providing a URL to a variant.
 A variant is a variation of the original images which includes a rectangle viewport of a portion of the image and the width/height of the final image to deliver
-* Variant images are stored in a public directory can can be accessed by users (the variants directory)
+* Variant images are stored in a public directory that can be accessed by users (the variants directory)
-* Variants are generated upon request
+* Variants are generated lazily upon request
 * The entire Variants directory acts like a cache.
-Any images can be deleted and they will be regenerated next time they are accessed.
+Images can event be deleted and they will be regenerated next time they are accessed.
-* We can modify the base URL which we wish to deliver to the user which allows us to easily use a CDN [TODO]
+* We can modify the base URL which we wish to deliver to the user which allows us to easily use a CDN
 * Although generated upon request, the variant URL includes a hash for verification.
 If the wrong hash is provided, the image is not provided.
 This prevents denial of service attacks by someone just providing new width/height coordinates.
-* Variant URLs are easily generated [TODO]
 * A MangedImage can be stored as a String like "s/thesunny/fee8f84e2cdd414ac3e6d826ff2e313b-1500-1000.jpg".
-The entire ManagedImage can be recreated from the String.
+The ManagedImage can be created from the String.
 * A Variant can be stored as a String that represents its path and a query string "s/thesunny/fee8f84e2cdd414ac3e6d826ff2e313b-1500-1000-640-480-0-100-0-100.jpg?q=ef0116e8a537cc328b563058360fed2b".
 The entire ManagedImage::Variant can be recreated from the String.
 * Security checks using MD5 Hashes to prevent DOS attacks on image generation
 * Limits image upload size to 25 MB
-* Needs to run in JavaScript on client and server
+* Can be run Isomorphically in JavaScript on client and server (TODO)

 ## Architecture